Custody & Visitation Laws in Connecticut

 Connecticut Divorce Lawyer Discusses Parental Rights

-When children are involved in a divorce, the issue of custody is often a highly emotional and a source of contention.
-The issue of child custody is often the most contested aspect of a divorce and therefore frequently causes the divorce to drag on longer than normal.
-Bauer Law Group, LLC can help you protect your rights and resolve your child custody dispute as quickly and painlessly as possible.
+When children are involved in a divorce, the issue of custody is often highly emotional and a source of contention.
+The issue of child custody is often the most contested aspect of a divorce and therefore frequently causes the divorce to drag on longer than normal, which is why it's so important that you have a skilled attorney on your side.

 Types of Custody in Connecticut

 The legal terms used to define custody are often confusing to people.
 There is a distinction between "legal custody" and "physical/residential custody."

 - Physical Custody – The parent or parents with whom the child will live.
-This can include joint physical custody, where the child splits their time living between the parents homes.
+This can include joint physical custody, where the child splits their time living between the parent's homes.

 Avoiding Messy Child Custody Battles

 Although the divorce or custody process often raises feelings of bitterness and resentment towards the other person, it is in everyone's best interest to reach an amicable agreement regarding custody and visitation.
-Once your relationship has deteriorated you and the other parent still need to raise your children together, even though you now reside in different houses.
+Once your relationship has deteriorated, you and the other parent still need to raise your children together, even though you now reside in different houses.